-of a contact discontinuity once through the box.
-To this end, the left half x < 0.5 of the box is set to density $\rho = 1$ , and the right half to density $\rho = 2$ , with pressure P = 3/5 everywhere.
+the left half x < 0.5 of the box is set to density $\rho = 1$, and the right half to density $\rho = 2$, with pressure P = 3/5 everywhere.
 We now let this contact discontinuity move once through the box with velocity $v_x = 1.0$ everywhere.
 In Figure 20 we show the L1 error as a function of resolution if a fixed mesh is used.
-Now the convergence is in fact only $L1 \sim N^{-0.75}$ .
+Now the convergence is in fact only $L1 \sim N^{-0.75}$.
 This is simply reflecting the numerical diffusivity of the Eulerian approach for contact discontinuities.
 We have checked that ATHENA also shows the same scaling of the error if second-order reconstruction is used.
-On the other hand, for our moving mesh code, the error is consistent with zero to machine precision, $L1 \lesssim 10^{-17}$ .
+On the other hand, for our moving mesh code, the error is consistent with zero to machine precision, $L1 \lesssim 10^{-17}$.
 This is of course the expected result for a Galilean-invariant scheme, as for $v_x = 0$ the fixed mesh recovers the analytic result.
-This illustrates in a first practical application the accuracy gain offered by a moving-mesh: pure advection errors are
+This illustrates in a first practical application the accuracy gain offered by a moving-mesh: pure advection errors are reduced or eliminated.
+On the other hand, the error for the